Where Are They Now? The Original 6 American Gladiators

 Have you ever noticed that the best originals always seem to come in groups of six?
 Hockey teams.
 Nike Air Force Ones.
 United States frigates.
-But the title of best original six-pack "“ quite literally "“ belongs to the muscle-bound men and women who made up the first cast of American Gladiators.
-(I'll award a six-second head start in the Eliminator to anyone who can name all six off the top of his or her head right now.)
+But the title of best original six-pack quite literally belongs to the muscle-bound men and women who made up the first cast of American Gladiators.

-Emperor Commodus probably would've given the laid-back surfer dude with the flowing blonde locks two thumbs down for his pretty boy appearance, and most film critics did just that in their reviews of 1997's Mortal Combat: Annihilation, in which McBee starred as Motaro.
-McBee, who trained at the Billy Blanks World Karate Studio, has appeared in more than 30 other movies, including such blockbusters as The Killing Zone and Enter the Blood Ring.
+Fans of B-movies might remember McBee's appearance in 1997's Mortal Kombat: Annihilation, where he played the half-equine warlord Motaro (he was joined by fellow Gladiator "Sabre," who played Jax).
+McBee, who trained at the Billy Blanks World Karate Studio, has also appeared in more than 30 other movies, including such blockbusters as The Killing Zone and Enter the Blood Ring.
 Curb Your Enthusiasm fans might remember McBee's guest appearance during the second season as former pro wrestler Thor Olson, who Larry becomes convinced slashed his tires after the two men got into an argument.
-McBee's late wife, Drzan, an aspiring professional wrestler, reportedly died after complications from surgery in 2003.

 After appearing in 59 episodes from 1989-1993, the ironically Canadian-born Pare, or Lace #1 to American Gladiator fans, made one appearance on the TV show Renegade with fellow former Gladiator Michael Horton.
-According to imdb.com, she resurfaced in 1997 on an episode of Clueless.
-Pare, whose given name is Roebuck, married actor Michael Pare in 1986.
+According to IMDb, she resurfaced in 1997 on an episode of Clueless, again playing Lace.
+Pare, whose birth name is Roebuck, married actor Michael Pare in 1986.
 In 1987, she appeared as a fashion show coordinator in The Women's Club, a movie in which her then-husband starred, before the two were divorced in 1988.
 Pare was one of two Gladiators to pose nude in Playboy.

 The Wilkes-Barre native played a reporter in 1997's Letters From a Killer, starring Patrick Swayze.
 She has scored several other small roles in movies and television shows, which, coupled with her 1996 appearance in Playboy, make Hollitt one of the more ubiquitous American Gladiators.
-She runs an online florist business from her personal Web site, rayehollitt.com, which is borderline NSFW and states: "Sex, drugs, rock and roll....Isn't that part of life.
-Well, it was for me!"
-At one point, Hollitt hosted a women's strength competition called Radiant Pro at the El Portal Theatre in North Hollywood.
-The overall winner received $3,500.
+She also has a (slightly NSFW) website where she details her new projects, such as screenwriting and photography, though it doesn't seem to have been updated in a while.

-Barldinger is like the Chicago Blackhawks of this original six in that she kind of disappeared after suffering an injury during her first and only season.
-A post on an American Gladiators message board indicated that she recently worked as a spokeswoman for Up-time Nutrition.
+Barldinger is like the Chicago Blackhawks of this original six in that she kind of disappeared after suffering an injury during her first and only season, as seen in the video above.